Sheep know the shepherd’s voice

 - 10:12 A hired worker won’t do that.
 The sheep don’t belong to him because he’s not the shepherd.
 When he sees a wolf coming, he’ll run in the opposite direction.
 He’s going to protect himself.
-So, the wolf attacks the sheep and scatters the entire flock.
+So, when hired worker disappears, the wolf attacks the sheep and scatters the entire flock.

 - 10:13 The hired worker runs away because he has no investment in the sheep.
 He doesn’t care about them.
 This is just another job to him, and it’s not worth his life.

 - 10:14 I’m the good shepherd.
 3 I know my sheep and they know me,

 - 10:15 just as my Father knows me and I know him.
 I will die for these sheep.